KazChe/modus-intelligent-api/BLOG.md

 #### Cross-Language Compatibility

-Unlike frameworks that are tied to specific programming languages, Modus's WebAssembly approach enables true polyglot development:((todo: is it though?))
+Unlike frameworks that are tied to specific programming languages, Modus's WebAssembly approach enables a form of polyglot development (though perhaps not truly polyglot):

 - Write functions in any language that compiles to WebAssembly (Go, Rust, AssemblyScript, etc.)
 - Maintain consistent performance characteristics across language choices